UFMG-Autobotz/AutoGoal-UFMG/Script/runProgression.md

+# run tests progression
+List of tests of the different configurations of the run script.

 World | Quiet | Viewer | Control | Command |Status |
 --- | ---| --- | --- | --- | --- | --- | ---
 1on1 | Defaut=False | Defaut=False | Defaut=Keyboard | `Script/run 1on1` | :white_check_mark: Working